-I have spent the last eight years working with clients of all ethnicities, sexual identities, backgrounds and ages, ranging between 16 and 65.
+I have 11 years experience working with clients of all ethnicities, sexual identities, backgrounds and ages, ranging between 16 and 70.

 I previously worked as a psychotherapist at Oxleas NHS Foundation Trust, where I saw acute patients for a range of issues, including clinical depression, anxiety, PTSD, addictions, abuse, eating disorders, co-dependent relationships, emotional instability and complex trauma.

 I also worked as a counsellor and psychotherapist at The Minster Centre Psychotherapy & Counselling Service and as a specialist bereavement counsellor at CCIWBS.

 I have a particular interest in facilitating groups, notably as a Group Tutor and Coach for Foundations UK, on the Step Forward to Health programme, supporting people with emotional eating behaviours.
 For the last six years, I have also been a tutor and group facilitator on the Skills for Trauma course for psychotherapists-in-training at The Minster Centre.

 I hold a Postgraduate Diploma in Integrative Counselling and Psychotherapy, accredited by the BACP, as well as a Masters degree in Integrative Counselling and Psychotherapy, accredited by Middlesex University and the UK Council of Psychotherapy (UKCP).

 My rigorous five year training was undertaken at The Minster Centre, the leading integrative counselling and psychotherapy training institute in Europe.